-This summer fellowship program provides an opportunity for PhD, DMA, and MFA students to benefit from a mentored digital scholarship internship experience in the University of Iowa Libraries Digital Scholarship & Publishing Studio.
+This summer fellowship program provides an opportunity for PhD, DMA, and MFA students to benefit from an in-person, mentored digital scholarship internship experience in the University of Iowa Libraries Digital Scholarship & Publishing Studio.
 Students are encouraged to develop their own projects and/or pursue the development of digital scholarly skills.
 Students whose project is related to a thesis or dissertation work may be given priority.

 The fellowship will help position graduate students to pursue innovative ways of thinking about publishing and sharing their creative endeavors.
 In addition to devoting at least 20 hours per week in the Studio on their projects (work hours arranged with the Studio Program Coordinator), fellows will be given instruction on a host of software and other technology available to create their work.
 While occasional remote work may be undertaken during the course of the fellowship, a fully-remote experience is incompatible with the fellowship program.

 Summer fellows will be required to participate in a summer class through the Digital Scholarship and Publishing Studio in digital scholarship (1 credit).
 The Graduate College provides a stipend of $5,000 plus a tuition scholarship for one credit hour and 50 percent of the mandatory fees.
 Students are responsible for the remaining mandatory fees and any course fees.

 Typically fellowships cannot be used in combination with any other source of support (e.g., fellowship/scholarship, grant, graduate assistantships, or employment outside the University of Iowa) since the fellowships are meant to provide protected time for the student to advance their studies.
 Failure to report additional employment can be considered in future applications/nominations/continued Graduate College funding for both the student and the department.
 For more information or to ask for a possible one-time exception, contact the Graduate College.